zulip/zulip/templates/zerver/why-zulip.md

 what happened or any follow-ups.
 And meetings add delay and scheduling overhead to decisions.

-Finally, small group chat works for the short term, but it doesn't build knowledge within the team, and leads to only managers having the full picture on projects.
+Finally, small group chat works for the short term, but it doesn’t build knowledge within the team, and leads to only managers having the full picture on projects.
 Having discussions accessible to larger lists allows more stakeholders to stay in the loop.